-Since the beginning of time man has always wanted a way to leave their mark.
+Since the beginning of time, man has always wanted a way to leave their mark.
 We can see this with the earliest cavemen drawings.
-Wanting a more permanent means of recording history & art man created the engraving process.
-Engraving which is “the process or art of cutting or carving a design on a hard surface, especially so as to make a print” can be used create many different types of permanent recordings.
+Wanting a more permanent means of recording history & art, man created the engraving process.
+Engraving which is “the process or art of cutting or carving a design on a hard surface, especially to make a print” can be used to create many types of permanent recordings.

-Traditional engraving was either done by hand chiseling away the design on the material, using machines that mechanically cut away the designs or using sandblasting.
+The traditional engraving was either done by hand chiseling away the design on the material, using machines that mechanically cut away the designs, or using sandblasting.
 The laser engraving process uses computer programs to create designs that are then run through laser engraving machines.

 Some modern engraving methods are still used today for:

 • Jewelry Engraving

 • Engraved Tiles